arfanbinparvez/degen_project_eth-avax/README.md

 ```

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
+To compile the code, click the "Solidity Compiler" tab in the left-hand sidebar.
 Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile ERC20.sol" button.

 Once the code is compiled, you can deploy the contract by connecting your Metmask with Remix IDE by selecting "Injected Provider Metamask" in the environment field of the DEPLOY section.